Uranium Dioxide SDS

 • Eye contact

 Uranium powders and particulate matter may cause redness and swelling of the eyes and eye damage.
-Exposure to radiation may cause cataracts.
+Radiation exposure may cause cataracts.

 • Ingestion